 12. Explore Centennial Park

 Last, but most certainly not least, we have Centennial Park.
 If you need a break from the glitz and glam of Broadway, this peaceful and lush park is the ultimate respite.
 Centennial Park features a mile-long walking trail, a glittering lake, sand volleyball courts, a sunken garden, and the Centennial Art Center.

 Oh, and did I forget to mention the full-scale replica of the Parthenon?
 This stunning architectural icon serves as the centerpiece of one of Nashville’s most popular parks.
 Grab your picnic basket or a frisbee and spend a few hours soaking up the sun.

 Well, there you have it.
 If you’re heading to Nashville anytime soon, I hope this list of the fun things to do with kids in Nashville gives you some fun ideas for how to spend your trip.
 Whether you’re here for the music, food, or museums—Nashville has something for everyone.

 If I left one of your favorite family-friendly activities in Nashville off the list, let me know in the comments!

-If you found this post on Fun Things to do with Kids in Nashville helpful, you might also like the following family travel articles:
+If you enjoyed this post on Fun Things to do with Kids in Nashville, you might also like the following family travel articles: